- This event has passed.

 Sessions free- no registration.
 No registration required for sessions.
 Registration required for lunch.
 Register for lunch at https://treefruitdays_networkinglunch.eventbrite.com

 9:00-9:25 Strategies to Minimize Bitter Pit – Bernardita Sallato, WSU Extension

 A review of bitter pit physiology and management strategies including crop load management, maintenance of healthy roots, water and soil calcium, and supplemental calcium sprays.

 9:30-9:55 Extending Post Harvest Storability – Carolina Torres, WSU – Horticulture

 10:00-10:25 Coffee Break

-Session III: Pest and Disease Management
+Session II: Pest and Disease Management

 Extension programs and employment are available without discrimination.
 Evidence of noncompliance may be reported through your local Extension Office.